mikeAdamss/gtk/README.md

 - `gtk`: lists all serverless functions gtk knows about with the description of what they do.

 inventory defined:
-- `gtk -call=ports`: a simple example function I've included.
-Scrapes then prints all services and ports listed in the dp repo.
+- `gtk -call=ports`: a simple example, scrapes then prints all services and ports listed in the dp repo.

+NOTE - to use the "ports" example you'll need update the url (I cant put that on github).

 # Defining an inventory item (i.e adding more serverless functions)

-Create the serverless function, add an entry as per the below example to your inventory.yaml file.
+To add a serverless function to the inventory add an entry as per the below to your `inventory.yaml` file.

 ```yaml
 functions: